smb123w64gb/NintenTools.Bfres/README.md

     | FSCN      | Scene Animation            | `SceneAnim`       |
     | -         | External File              | `ExternalFile`    |

-- Saving existing BFRES files or original ones from scratch.
-This is experimental and unfinished.
+- Save new or modified BFRES files written from scratch.
 - Parsing BFRES files visually in [010 Editor](https://www.sweetscape.com/010editor/) with the provided [binary templates](https://github.com/Syroot/NintenTools.Bfres/tree/master/other/010_editor).

 The following features are **not yet implemented**, but planned:
-- Methods simplifying access to vertex data from `VertexBuffer` instances in combination with `VertexAttrib`.
+- Methods providing easy access to vertex data from `VertexBuffer` instances in combination with `VertexAttrib`.
+- Simplified modification of `AnimCurve` instances and better handling of key data.
 - Classes mapping typical `ExternalFile` contents (like BFSHA shader data), manually loadable on demand.

 The following features are **not planned**:
 - Accessing raw header data (like file offsets).
-While the library wraps headers, they are not exposed and dismissed after loading the referenced data into classes.
-Since this might be useful for injection tools, it might be implemented on demand (please submit a feature request).
+Since this can be useful for injection tools, it might be implemented on demand (please submit a feature request).
 - Deswizzling texture data.

 ## NuGet Package